openconfig/reference/rpc/gnmi/gnmi-specification.md

         `d` branching from the `b` node - if the value of `c` has changed, but `d` remains unchanged, an update for `d` MUST NOT be generated, whereas an update for `c` MUST be generated.
-    *   A `heartbeat_interval` MAY be specified to modify the behavior of `suppress_redundant` in a sampled subscription.
-In this case, the target MUST generate one telemetry update  per heartbeat interval, regardless of whether the `suppress_redundant` flag is set to `true`.
-        This value is specified as an unsigned 64-bit integer in nanoseconds.
 *   **Target Defined `(TARGET_DEFINED)`** - when a client creates a subscription specifying the target defined mode, the target MUST determine the best type of subscription to be created on a per-leaf basis.
 That is to say, if the